TheDogORB/asteroids/README.md

 - Make the ship have a triangular hit box instead of a circular one
 - Add a shield power-up
 - Add a speed power-up
-- Add bombs that can be dropped
+- Add bombs that can be droppe